Quick Answer

 What This Means for the Pacific Northwest

 I train for Cascadia subduction zone scenarios regularly.
 The modeling suggests we could lose communication infrastructure across western Washington and Oregon for days to weeks.
 Every ham operator who can check into a local net after a quake is one more node in a communication network that emergency managers desperately need.
-That’s why I take ham radio emergency preparedness personally — and why I recommend you do the same.
+That’s why I take ham radio emergency preparedness personally.

 Ham Radio Emergency Frequencies You Should Know

-One of the most common questions I get is which frequencies to program before a disaster.
+Which frequencies should you program before a disaster?
 Here’s your reference table — print this and store it with your radio.

 FrequencyBand/ModePurpose